geteng1234/recogdrive/docs/Train_Eval.md

 ## Stage 2: Diffusion Planner Imitation Learning

-You can download our pretrained **ReCogDrive VLM** from [ReCogDrive VLM](https://huggingface.co/owl10/ReCogDrive).
+You can download our pretrained **ReCogDrive VLM** from [ReCogDrive VLM](https://huggingface.co/collections/owl10/recogdrive-68bafa143de172bab8de5752).

 For the diffusion planner training, the first step is to **cache datasets for faster training**.
 Since DiT training converges relatively slowly, training VLM and DiT jointly can be very time-consuming.
 To accelerate, we cache the hidden states output by the VLM, which enables much faster training.
 > ⚠️ Note: Caching requires approximately **1–2 TB of disk space**.
 We are also working on faster training methods.

 We also provide the option to skip caching hidden states and directly train VLM + DiT together, though this will be slower.
+We recommend using ReCogDrive-2B for training for better efficiency.

 ### Step 1: Cache hidden states
 ```bash